-Medical Performers List Legal Advice
+Medical Performers List Legal Advice and Representation

 Doctors Defence Service advises and represents doctors in Medical Performers List proceedings in England and Wales.
 Medical Performers List law includes matters such as: contingent removal from the list, conditional inclusion on the list, suspension applications, general inclusion applications, applications to remove GPs and Ophthalmic Medical Practitioners from a Performers list.